Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Wealthcare Capital Management

-As a fee-only firm, advisors get paid directly from client services and do not take commissions.
-The firm is fiduciary that is legally obligated to act in the best interests of clients.
+As a fee-based firm, advisors get paid directly from client services, but may also receive insurance commissions.
+The firm, however, is a fiduciary and is legally obligated to act in the best interests of clients.

 Although risk tolerance is the main driver of many financial advisor firms, Wealthcare particularly takes pride in finding exactly how much risk should be present without your portfolio’s construction.
 However, the firm is a massive believer in exchange-traded funds (ETFs), especially those that include equity and securities and government treasury securities.